top of page

 Class Description: In this mastery-based math program, your student will focus on mastery of a single skill, and then move on to learn new concepts, laying a foundation for ever-increasing levels of proficiency.
 In Math-U-See Algebra I, your student will study concepts such as: variables, signed numbers, solving inequalities, solving word problems, addition, operations with polynomials, binomial factors, radical expressions, irrational numbers, graphing lines and inequalities, graphical solutions, and much more.

-Required Materials: Math-U-See Algebra I Student Packet Each student packet consists of daily practice problems to help students master the concept covered in class that week, plus an exam booklet to test their understanding.
+Required Materials: Math-U-See Algebra I Student Packet (Legacy Edition) Each student packet consists of daily practice problems to help students master the concept covered in class that week, plus an exam booklet to test their understanding.
 The course instructor will grade the tests.
 To facilitate with homework grading and review, parents will be required to check homework weekly and circle any problems that do not match the answer key.

 Homework: 1 problem set a day, five days a week, each containing 5-20 problems, plus a weekly test with 10-15 problems.
-If your student is strong in math, coursework should take no more than 4-5 hours a week, if that.
+If your student is strong in math, coursework should take no more than 3-4 hours a week, if that.
 If your student struggles in math, the coursework may take considerably longer.

 Algebra 2: Math-U-See